alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 })
 ```

-The handler will follow the Lambda pattern of accepting three arguments:
+Because this project will ultimately be an AWS Lambda function, I'll follow it's respective handler function signature pattern to test the service.
+In doing so, it'll accept three arguments:

 - <strong>event</strong>, which pertains metadata about the invoker
 - <strong>context</strong>, where all the information and details about the invocation are located